 Other Employee Performance Awards.
-In addition to the above long-term, performance stock incentive plans, we have other stock awards that vest based on certain other company-specific subscriber, operational and/or financial goals.
+In addition to the above long-term, performance stock incentive plans, DISH Network has other stock awards that vest based on certain other DISH Network-specific subscriber, operational and/or financial goals.
 Exercise of these stock awards is contingent on achieving certain performance goals.

-Additional compensation related to these awards will be recorded based on management's assessment of the probability of meeting the remaining performance goals.
+Additional compensation related to these awards will be recorded based on DISH Network's assessment of the probability of meeting the remaining performance goals.
 If the remaining goals are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the goal.
 See table below titled "Estimated Remaining Non-Cash, Stock-Based Compensation Expense."

-Although no awards vest until the performance goals are attained, we determined that certain goals were probable of achievement and, as a result, recorded non-cash, stock-based compensation expense for the three and six months ended June 30, 2013 and 2012, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."
+Although no awards vest until the performance goals are attained, DISH Network determined that certain goals were probable of achievement and, as a result, recorded non-cash, stock-based compensation expense for the three and six months ended June 30, 2013 and 2012, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."

-Given the competitive nature of our business, small variations in subscriber churn, gross new subscriber activation rates and certain other factors can significantly impact subscriber growth.
-Consequently, while it was determined that achievement of certain other company-specific subscriber, operational and/or financial goals was not probable as of June 30, 2013, that assessment could change in the future.
+Given the competitive nature of DISH Network's business, small variations in subscriber churn, gross new subscriber activation rates and certain other factors can significantly impact subscriber growth.
+Consequently, while it was determined that achievement of certain DISH Network-specific subscriber, operational and/or financial goals was not probable as of June 30, 2013, that assessment could change in the future.